Payroll Taxes: What Employees Should Know

 Payroll Taxes for Employees

 If an individual is an employee, the employer must withhold payroll taxes.
-Employers are authorized to deduct specific items from an employee's wages.
+Employers are authorized to deduct specific items from an employee's paycheck.
 They can deduct taxes, insurance premiums (such as health insurance and disability insurance), and union dues.
 The amount withheld depends on the following:

 • Amount of wages paid